V. V. S. Aiyar

 Varahaneri Venkatesa Subramaniam Aiyar (2 April 1881 – 3 June 1925), also known as V. V. S. Aiyar, was an Indian revolutionary from Tamil Nadu who fought against British colonial rule in India.
 His contemporaries include Subramanya Bharathi and V.O.
 Chidambaram Pillai, who subscribed to militant forms of resistance against the British colonial government.
+He also exchanged ideas with V. D. Savarkar during his stay at India House in London.
 He went into exile in Pondicherry, then under French rule, when his militant activities attracted a warrant for his arrest from the British colonial government.

 Aiyar was also a Tamil writer and is considered as the father of modern Tamil short story.
 He also translated the Ramavatharam of Kambar and Tirukkural into English.
 V.V.S Aiyar is mentor of Vanchinathan.

 Early life

 Venkatesa Subramaniam Aiyar was born on 2 April 1881 in the suburb of Varahaneri in Tiruchi.
 After his early education, he studied in St. Joseph's College and took his B.A in History, Politics, and Latin; he studied for the Law profession and passed the Pleader (junior lawyer) examination from the Madras University in 1902.
 He then practised as the pleader in the District courts of Tiruchi.
 Aiyar then moved to Rangoon in 1906 and started practising as a junior in the Chambers of an English Barrister.
 From Rangoon, he left for London in 1907 and enrolled in Lincoln's Inn aiming to becoming a Barrister at Law.
 While in London, Aiyar became member of India House.
 Aiyar then began to take an active role in the militant struggle for Indian independence.
 Aiyar had a son and two daughters.